Volunteer Programs in Ecuador

 In Ecuador's mainland and the Galapagos area, there are a number of different volunteer vacation opportunities available.
 Group trips, as well as individual travelers, are welcome to take part in any adventure they desire.

-Environmental Conservation: Volunteer in Ecuador to save the environment!
+Volunteer in Ecuador to save the environment!
 Get your hands dirty and make a difference in the lives of Ecuador's ecosystems.
 Ecuador was named one of 17 megadiverse countries by Conservation International because of its high number of diverse plant and animal species.

 You will find volunteer opportunities in the tropical rainforest region or in the Galapagos Islands.
 No experience required for the programs, however, biology and conservation experience is a valuable asset.
 Examples of possible volunteer activities include: data collection, reforestation, trail maintenance, environmental education, agricultural activities, and more.

-Wildlife Conservation: Love animals?
+Love animals?
 Volunteer in Ecuador to eliminate wildlife mistreatment and abuse through rescue and rehabilitation.
 Assist in releasing animals back into the wild or provide sanctuary for those animals that have been badly treated and are unable to be released.
 No experience required for the wildlife volunteer programs, however, having a biology background and experience working with animals is helpful.
 Volunteer activities at animal welfare centers, found in Ecuador's mainland, may include: cleaning, feeding, monitoring behavior, maintaining crops, building animal enclosures, assisting local veterinarian.

-Health: It's possible to find opportunities to volunteer at medical rehabilitation centres in Ecuador, especially in the city of Quito.
+It’s possible to find opportunities to volunteer at medical rehabilitation centers in Ecuador, especially in the city of Quito.
 Availability depends on the time of year.
 The role of the volunteer is based on his/her medical experience.
 The volunteer experience may include: assisting doctors in prostheses laboratory and with rehabilitation, language therapy, patient information, and special projects.

-Other Volunteer Opportunities: Teach English in Ecuador at local community schools or be a live-in teacher with an Ecuadorian family.
+Teach English in Ecuador at local community schools or be a live-in teacher with an Ecuadorian family.
 Some experience may be required, depending on the program you choose.
 Work in local daycare centres or teach your favourite sport to local children in the community.
 Experience the satisfaction of helping Ecuador's locals.
 Travel while growing your career.
 Marketing internships in Ecuador are available, particularly in Quito.
 Build your resume with international work experience.

 Traveling to Ecuador typically requires a few vaccinations as a precaution.
 Visit MD Travel Health for a listing of the required vaccinations for Ecuador travelers.
 Medications for the prevention of malaria are also important for all areas except the cities of Guayaquil and Quito, the Galapagos Islands, and altitudes greater than 1500m (4921 ft.)
 Highest risk areas are in Esmeraldas, El Oro and Manabi.
 For a map of the risk areas, go to the Pan American Health Organization.